BobSteagall/clang-builder/README.txt

         $ export PATH=/usr/local/clang/3.7.X/bin:$PATH

  b.
-You will also need to modify your LD_LIBRARY_PATH environment variable so
+On Linux, you will also need to modify your LD_LIBRARY_PATH environment
-    that the directories $CLANG_INSTALL_DIR/lib and $CLANG_INSTALL_DIR/lib64
+    variable so that the $CLANG_INSTALL_PREFIX/lib, $GCC_INSTALL_PREFIX/lib,
-    appear first in the path.
+    and $GCC_INSTALL_PREFIX/lib64 directories appear first in the path.
 For example,

         $ export LD_LIBRARY_PATH=/usr/local/clang/3.7.X/lib:\
-          /usr/local/clang/3.7.X/lib64:$LD_LIBRARY_PATH
+          /usr/local/gcc/6.1.0/lib:/usr/local/gcc/6.1.0/lib64:\
+          $LD_LIBRARY_PATH

+    On FreeBSD, it suffices to prepend LD_LIBRARY_PATH with only the
+    $CLANG_INSTALL_PREFIX/lib directory.